2009–10 Philadelphia Flyers season: Regular season

 The worst injury, however, was to goaltender Ray Emery, who suffered an abdominal tear and went out of the line-up in early December.
-A short return came in late January but Emery reinjured and had to undergo hip-surgery ending his season in early March.
-After continuing the slump with Boucher in net, the Flyers picked up Michael Leighton from waivers, who had fallen out of favor with the Carolina Hurricanes with a goals against average (GAA) above 4.00 and a save percentage below .850.
+A short return came in late January but Emery re-injured and had to undergo hip-surgery ending his season in early March.
+After continuing the slump with Boucher in net, the Flyers picked up Michael Leighton from re-entry waivers, who had fallen out of favor with the Carolina Hurricanes with a goals against average (GAA) above 4.00 and a save percentage below .850.
 However, Leighton would turn his season around with the Flyers with an 8–0–1 record in ten consecutive starts after he had been picked up.
 His season too would end early with a 16–5–2 record after suffering a high ankle sprain in a game against Nashville on March 16.

 An early season highlight was November 16, when Dave Schultz was inducted in the Flyers Hall of Fame.
 Another honor was given to James van Riemsdyk, who was awarded Rookie of the Month for November 2009 by the NHL.
 Throughout December, five Flyers were selected for the roster of their home country in the 2010 Winter Olympics.
-Mike Richards and Chris Pronger were picked for Canada and Kimmo Timonen was selected for Finland, while Oskars Bartulis and Ole-Kristian Tollefsen were chosen by Latvia and Norway, respectively, though Tollefsen would be traded before the Olympics began.
+Mike Richards and Chris Pronger were picked for Canada and Kimmo Timonen was selected for Finland, while Oskars Bartulis and Ole-Kristian Tollefsen were chosen by Latvia and Norway, respectively, though Tollefsen would be traded to Detroit before the Olympics began.
 Jeff Carter was later considered by Team Canada to join the squad in the event that Ryan Getzlaf is unable to play.
 However, Getzlaf did participate in the tournament and Carter did not.
 Richards and Pronger would earn gold medals with Canada while Timonen gained a bronze medal with Finland.

 The Flyers also played in the 2010 Winter Classic in Fenway Park against the Boston Bruins.
 Though they held the lead up until the last three minutes of the game, they would ultimately lose in overtime to a goal that had been contested by the Flyers as it appeared that the Bruins had too many men on the ice.